akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Unable to speak

 She did not know how long she knelt there.
-The ground was cold through her skirt, the basket tipped on its side beside her, Goosie’s worried honks a distant sound.
+The ground was cold through her skirt.
+Goosie’s worried honks seemed far away, though the basket was right beside her.

 At length, the grief expelled itself, leaving a hollow stillness inside her.
 The sudden chill of the evening air hit her skin with the force of cold water.